Do Capacity Constraints Constrain Coalitions?: Strong Price of Anarchy

 \subsection{EP and SPP Networks}

 In this section we bound the strong price of anarchy (SPoA) in capacitated games that admit SE.
-The following theorem establishes an upper bound on the SPoA for EP networks. \begin{theorem} For every symmetric CCS game played on an EP network, it holds that $SPoA \leq H_n$ (if a SE exists). \end{theorem}
+The following theorem establishes an upper bound on the SPoA for EP networks. \begin{theorem} For every symmetric CFCSC game played on an EP network, it holds that $SPoA \leq H_n$ (if a SE exists), and this bound is tight. \end{theorem} \begin{proof} We first prove the upper bound.
 Epstein et al.\ \cite{CostSharingSE} showed that $SPoA \leq H_n$ for uncapacitated cost-sharing games.
-In their proof, they used the fact that no coalition can beneficially deviate from a strategy profile $s$ that is a SE (by definition).
-In particular, if some coalition $C$ deviates to its corresponding profile in the socially optimal profile $s^*$, then one of the agents in $C$ weakly prefers the initial profile $s$ to the new profile $(s^*_{C},s_{-C})$.
+In their proof, they used the fact that no coalition can beneficially deviate from a strategy profile $\bm{s}$ that is a SE (by definition).
+In particular, if some coalition $C$ deviates to its corresponding profile in the socially optimal profile $\bm{s}^*$, then one of the agents in $C$ weakly prefers the initial profile $\bm{s}$ to the new profile $(\bm{s}^*_{C},\bm{s}_{-C})$.
 The desired bound is then derived by the obtained inequalities for coalitions of sizes $n, \ldots, 1$.
-The only barrier to applying the exact same technique to capacitated games is the fact that the deviation into profile $(s^*_{C},s_{-C})$ might be infeasible due to capacity constraints.
+The only barrier to applying the exact same technique to capacitated games is the fact that the deviation into profile $(\bm{s}^*_{C},\bm{s}_{-C})$ might be infeasible due to capacity constraints.
 Our key lemma in this section shows that for games played on EP networks there always exists such a feasible deviation.
-Note that there may be more than a single socially optimal profile, but we have the freedom to choose one of them to be $s^*$.
+The lemma is sufficient in order to prove the upper bound on the SPoA.
+Note that there may be more than a single socially optimal profile, but we have the freedom to choose one of them to be $\bm{s}^*$.

-\begin{lemma} Let $G$ be an EP network and $s$ be a SE in a symmetric CCS game played on $G$.
-There exists a feasible strategy profile $s^*$ such that the cost of $s^*$ is minimal, and for every coalition $C$, the profile $(s^*_C,s_{-C})$ is feasible. \end{lemma}
+\begin{lemma} Let $G$ be an EP network and $\bm{s}$ be a SE in a symmetric CFCSC game played on $G$.
+There exists a feasible strategy profile $\bm{s}^*$ such that the cost of $\bm{s}^*$ is minimal, and for every coalition $C$, the profile $(\bm{s}_C,\bm{s}^*_{-C})$ is feasible. \end{lemma}

 The following lemma, which is due to Feldman and Ron \cite{capacitated}, will be used in the proof.